Lyy-iiis/LLM_project/README.md

 make connect
 ```

-Then you can open the browser and visit https://llmlab.ddns.net:9443 to see the demo.
+Then you can open the browser and visit https://llmlab.ddns.net:9443 (Your ddns) to see the demo.

 ```bash
 make poddown